MobMin/digital_atlas/app/Widgets/JoshuaProject/README.md

 ```
 3. In terminal, migrate the database with `php artisan migrate`
 4. Added the widget to the view file using `@asyncWidget('App\Widgets\JoshuaProject\JoshuaProjectWidget', [], $country)`.
+5. Make sure to get an API key, and set it in the configuration file.

 ## Configuration